shovanmaity/k8s-volume-copy/docs/demo/02_rsync_populator.md

-Rsync Populator is a `Volume Populator` that helps to create volume using rsync source.
-In this project we are creating rsync daemon on source volume and then populator will use that source to create a volume.
+Rsync Populator is a volume populator that helps to create volume from any rsync source.
+Rsync client is used as volume populator plugin. `RsyncPopulator` CR contains the information of source location and how to access the source.

 NOTE -
 1. `AnyVolumeDataSource` feature gate should be enabled in the kubernetes cluster.
 2. Namespace `volume-copy` is reserved for volume populator.
 Don't create any application or pvc in that namespace.
+3. Before rename volume should not be used by any application.

-Here are the steps to create a volume using rsync source.
+Here are the steps of how to use rsync populator -
 1. Install volume populator
    ```bash
    kubectl create ns volume-copy